Simulation of Beam-Beam Effects and Tevatron Experience: Numerical simulations of beam-beam effects

-Table \ref{table1} summarizes lifetimes for major beam parameters obtained with diffusion model \cite{diffusion} for a typical Tevatron store with the luminosity of $9 \times 10^{31} cm^{-2}s^{-1}$.
-There are many parameters in Tevatron which are beyond our control and therefore each store is different.
-For good stores, the beam-beam effects make comparatively small contribution to the emittance growth yielding luminosity lifetime in the range of 7-8 hours and 10-15\% loss in the luminosity integral.
-The planned threefold increase in antiproton intensity will amplify the beam-beam effects.
-That, if not addressed, can cause unacceptably large background in detectors and reduce integrated luminosity.
-In this paper we discuss the results of numerical simulations aimed to understand major factors contributing to the beam-beam interaction and possible ways of their mitigation.
+Table \ref{table1} summarizes lifetimes for major beam parameters obtained with diffusion model \cite{diffusion} for a typical 2005 Tevatron store with the luminosity of $0.9 \times 10^{32}$cm$^{-2}$s$^{-1}$.
+There were many parameters in Tevatron which are beyond our control and therefore each store was different.
+For good stores, the beam-beam effects made comparatively small contribution to the emittance growth yielding luminosity lifetime in the range of 7-8 hours and 10-15\% loss in the luminosity integral.

-Under the real conditions at Tevatron the emittance growth rate is small and exact simulations of beam-beam effects would require tracking for billions of turns.
+Under the Tevatron operational conditions, the emittance growth rate was small and exact simulations of beam-beam effects would require tracking for billions of turns.
 That is well beyond capabilities of present computers.
-Fortunately, the extrinsic diffusion is large enough in comparison with beam-beam diffusion which resuls in the loss of phase correlation after about 50,000 turns.
+Fortunately, the extrinsic diffusion is much faster than the beam-beam diffusion.
+That leads to the loss of phase correlation after about 50,000 turns.

-The external noise plays important role in particle dynamics: it provides particle transport in the regions of phase space which are free from resonance islands.
+The external noise plays an important role in particle dynamics: it provides particle transport in the regions of the phase space which are free from resonance islands.

 To make this transport faster we can artificially increase the noise level assuming that its effect scales as noise power multiplied by number of turns.
-If we choose it so that the noise alone gives 10\% emittance growth in $10^6$ turns (we use this level as the reference) then this number of turns of simulation will correspond to $\sim 5$ h of time in the Tevatron.
+If we choose it so that the noise alone gives 10\% emittance growth in $10^6$ turns (we use this level as the reference) than this number of turns of simulation will correspond to $\sim 5$ h of time in the Tevatron.

-To verify this approach we studied the effect of the noise level on luminosity using reconstructed optics.
+To verify this approach we studied the effect of the noise level on luminosity using the reconstructed optics.

-Fig.\ref{lum_tune} presents results of the tune scan along the main diagonal with the reference noise level and without noise.
-The effect of noise on luminosity corresponds to its level with exception for the point $Q_y=0.575$ where it was larger due to some cooperation with strong 5th order resonances.
+Figure \ref{lum_tune} presents the results of tune scan along the main diagonal with the reference noise level and without noise.
+The effect of noise on luminosity corresponds to its level with exception of the point $Q_y=0.575$ where it was larger due to some cooperation with strong 5th order resonances.

 To study this cooperation in more detail we performed tracking at this working point with different noise levels.
 Fig.\ref{lum_noise2} shows the luminosity reduction in $2\cdot 10^6$ turns (diamonds) and a fit made using just 3 points, with relative noise level 0.5, 1 and 2.